China–South Korea relations: Relations under Park and Chun (1961–1983)

-President Park Chung-hee initiated and President Chun Doo-hwan advanced a policy of establishing relations with China and the Soviet Union, and attempting to improve those with North Korea.
+In 1973, President Park Chung Hee announced his "Peaceful Reunification Foreign Policy" and expressed interest in establishing diplomatic relations with communist countries, including the People's Republic of China.
+Park initiated and President Chun Doo-hwan advanced a policy of establishing relations with China and the Soviet Union, and attempting to improve those with North Korea.
 China and the USSR had significant sway in determining the future of the Korean Peninsula.
 Good relations with old allies of North Korea were therefore integral to the Nordpolitik policy.

 Seoul's official contact with Beijing started by the landing of a hijacked CAAC Flight 296 in May 1983.
 China sent a delegation of thirty-three officials to Seoul to negotiate its return.
 This marked the beginning of a series of casual exchanges of citizens.
 For example, in March 1984, a South Korean tennis team visited Kunming for a Davis Cup match with a Chinese team.
 In April 1984, a thirty-four-member Chinese basketball team arrived in Seoul to participate in the Eighth Asian Junior Basketball Championships.
 Some Chinese officials reportedly paid quiet visits to South Korea to inspect its industries, while South Korean officials visited China to attend a range of international conferences.

+In the 1980s, economic and unofficial ties between the two countries were extensive.